From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations: Methodology

+To validate the choice of our scoring function, we conducted an empirical study over 300 randomly sampled explanations (150 True News and 150 Fake News).
+Each sample was shown to human annotators, who were asked to rank the three rejected responses in order of quality.
+We then compared three weighting strategies for aligning automatic scores with these human rankings: (i) equal weighting of all metrics (1:1:1), (ii) a moderate weighting giving twice the importance to (ROUGE-L + METEOR) relative to BERTScore (1:2), and (iii) a stronger weighting giving three times the importance to (ROUGE-L + METEOR) relative to BERTScore (1:3).

+The degree of alignment between automatic scores and human-provided rankings was quantified using the Spearman rank correlation \citep{spearman1904proof}, with results summarized in Table~\ref{tab:spearman_alignment}.

+The 1:3 weighting achieved the strongest alignment ($\rho=0.81$) and was therefore adopted in our framework. \emph{Importantly, this scoring mechanism is not proposed as a novel contribution, but rather as a supporting utility to align curriculum-based training with human judgments.} Other weighting schemes or evaluation metrics may be equally suitable in different datasets or applications.

-\textbf{Ranking and Curriculum Learning Strategy:} Explanations were ranked into three levels: \textbf{rank-0} (most aligned with ground truth), \textbf{rank-1} (moderately aligned), and \textbf{rank-2} (least aligned).
-This ranking guided our \textbf{curriculum learning strategy}, progressively exposing the model to harder samples.
-Training began with \textbf{rank-0 explanations} to establish a strong foundation, followed by \textbf{rank-1 samples} to introduce moderate variations.
-Finally, \textbf{rank-2 explanations}, which deviated most, were incorporated to refine the model’s ability to discern subtle differences.
+\textbf{Curriculum Learning Strategy:} Explanations were ranked using scoring function \textit{\textbf{fs}} into three levels: \textbf{rank-0} (least aligned with ground truth, having minimum fs), \textbf{rank-1} (moderately aligned), and \textbf{rank-2} (most aligned, maximum fs).
+This curriculum strategy guided the model from easier to harder distinctions: it was first trained on rank-0 explanations, which are clearly different from the preferred responses and thus easier to identify, followed by rank-1 explanations with moderate similarity, and finally on rank-2 explanations.
+The rank-2 cases are the most challenging, as they differ only subtly from the preferred responses, requiring the model to capture fine-grained distinctions.
 This structured progression, akin to human learning, enhances robustness and generalizability.

-\textbf{Enhancements with Direct Preference Optimization (DPO):} Applying Direct Preference Optimization (DPO) to news veracity prediction and explanation revealed key areas for improvement.
-To strengthen factual evaluation, we introduced two novel parameters: \textbf{\textit{Actuality}}, inspired by the Factscore metric \citep{min-etal-2023-factscore}, and \textbf{\textit{Finesse}}, a variance-based measure.
-These additions refine the preference model by prioritizing factual accuracy and consistency.